RyuKoki/010123131/spider_runner_game[demo]/ReadMe.txt

 MESSAGES FROM DEVELOPERS!
-This is the demo version.
+This is the developing version.

 DEVELOPERS NAME
 1. Donyapa Praman